millersdeathrow/voltnoacc/README.md

 I will attempt to detail the changes in each of the branches here:

+Remember to manually flash panda after checking out.  cd /data/openpilot/panda/board && pkill -f boardd && make - then reboot for both branches

 <b>kegman</b> - this is the default branch

 <b>kegman-plusBoschGasPress</b> - this branch gives Honda Bosch users the ability to press the gas without disengaging OP for more "stock ACC"-like behaviour.
-Remember to manually flash panda after checking out.  cd /data/openpilot/panda/board && pkill -f boardd && make - then reboot.

-<b>kegman-stockUI</b> - for 0.6 some people were having trouble with devUI so I separated the branches out.

-<b>kegman-trafficML</b> - for CommunityPilot traffic signal machine learning and stop signs.
-These branches also upload driving videos to CommunityPilot machine learning servers for the development of stopping at intersections.
-Want this feature?
-Contribute your videos by using this branch in your intersection laiden drives.

-<b>kegman-plusGernbySteering</b> - this branch has everything in the kegman branch PLUS Gernby's latest resonant mpc interp steering.
-NEW!
-Now includes a primitive tuning script for your cell phone (or laptop) for live tuning (see feature section below for details)

-<b>kegman-plusPilotAwesomeness-0.5.8</b> - <u>Older version of Gernbys steering branch.
-Will not be updated but you may use kegman-0.5.8-gold below for updated features.

-<b>New: kegman-0.5.8-gold</b> - Visiond from 0.5.8 was far superior for weak / faded lane line areas.
-I have updated some of the newer features into this edition such as long control, battery management, and live Kp and Ki tuning.
-This also "upgrades" PilotAwesomeness-0.5.8.

-<b>kegman-plusClarity</b> - branch specifically for the Honda Clarity (does not contain Gernby steering)

-<b>kegman-plusAccordHybrid</b> - branch broken out for Accord Hybrid due to Insight fingerprint conflict

-<b>kegman-plusGernbySteering-plusAccordHybrid</b> - same as plusAccordHybrid branch but with Gernby Steering added

 Known bugs in 0.7:
 - UI settings menu not accessible while car is on.
 - ACC icon light on dash may turn yellow - does not affect OP engage-ability.

 List of changes and tweaks (latest changes at the top):
+- <b> New!
+Timer for Nudgeless Auto Lane Change (default 2 seconds before lane change is made) </b>.
+Thanks to @pjlao307 for getting this to work.
+I have made the delay configurable in kegman.json

 - <b> New!
 Nudgeless Auto Lane Change with configurable toggles in kegman.json. </b>  By default the behavior is like comma stock - i.e. signal above 45 mph, then nudge the steering wheel in the direction of the blinkers.
 If you don't want to nudge the wheel or want ALC enabled at slower speeds, go into kegman.json and change ALCnudgeLess to "1" and ALCminSpeed to [some value] in m/s units.

 - <b> Disabled stock FCW, stock AEB because they are too sensitive on some cars. </b>